Joachim Löw to step down: From World Cup glory to stale decline | DW | 09.03.2021

 In the meantime, Germany were relegated from their group in the inaugural UEFA Nations League tournament in 2018-19 and failed to progress from their group in the second installment of the competition in 2020-21, which culminated in a 6-0 thrashing against Spain.

-Meanwhile, World Cup winners Thomas Müller, Jerome Boateng and Mats Hummels were controversially axed from Löw's squad as part of a belated restructuring, although recent comments from the Bundestrainer have hinted at a U-turn.
+Meanwhile, World Cup winners Thomas Müller, Jerome Boateng and Mats Hummels were axed from Löw's squad as part of a belated restructuring, although recent comments from the coach have hinted at a U-turn.
 Still, criticism has been growing.

-Joachim Löw will take charge of the start of Germany's 2022 World Cup qualifying campaign which begins with games against Iceland, Romania and North Macedonia at the end of March.
+Löw will take charge of the start of Germany's 2022 World Cup-qualifying campaign, which begins with games against Iceland, Romania and North Macedonia at the end of March.

 -